 - Thyroid disease

-Where can pseudarthrosis occur anywhere?
+Where can pseudarthrosis occur?

 The long tubular bones are particularly susceptible to pseudarthrosis and include the femur, tibia, humerus, ulna and radius.
 Pseudarthrosis of the foot or hand is also not uncommon.
 Thus, they may occur after surgery for hallux valgus, hallux rigidus or other operations on the foot.
 Other areas where pseudarthrosis can often occur after surgery are: